-For extra immune support, you can also massage our OnGuard blend diluted on your baby’s feet.
+You can also massage our OnGuard blend diluted on your baby’s feet for extra immune support.
 OnGuard is a blend of oils that support your immune systems, such as wild orange, clove, cinnamon, eucalyptus, and rosemary.

 You can use OnGuard for adults, kids, and babies to support the immune system year-round.